uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         memory of the device on which the computations are performed.

     Builder
-        An |dal_short_name| concept of an object which encapsulates the creation process of another object and provides an ability to create it iteratively.
+        A |dal_short_name| concept of an object that encapsulates the creation process of another object and enables its iterative creation.

     Contiguous data
         A special property of the :term:`data format`: the data are stored as one contiguous memory block.

     Data format
-        The representation of internal structure of the data.
+        Representation of the internal structure of the data.

         **Examples:** data can be stored in array-of-structures or compressed-sparse-row format